 The beta Lynx was hardly flawless, but there were no show stoppers.
 As more people get a chance to ski the Lynx in 2019, things the beta team never found are being uncovered.
-22 Designs has issued a technical bulletin to deal with these.
+In early February 2019 22 Designs issued a technical bulletin to deal with some of these.
 Most are notes on the proper care and feeding of the new cat in town.
 One is a warning worth heeding.
+A new flaw in the claw surfaced after this was first published (icing issues).

 Lynx: the new 2PTN binding from 22 Designs.